Learn about the six innovative schools within the Ivan Allen College of Liberal Arts at Tech

 The liberal arts have been a vibrant part of Georgia Tech since its inaugural class entered in 1888, when English was among the six courses offered.
 We have since grown to prominence as one of the Institute’s six colleges.
 The Ivan Allen College of Liberal Arts advances the academic rigor, depth and scope of intellectual inquiry, the innovation, and entrepreneurship for which Georgia Tech is known.

-Our six schools provide general education for Georgia Tech students, as well as innovative degree programs for more than 1,100 students studying economics; history, technology, and society; literature, communication, and culture; international affairs; modern languages; and public policy.
+Our six schools provide general education for Georgia Tech students, as well as innovative degree programs for undergraduate and graduate students studying Economics; History and Sociology; Literature, Media, and Communication; International Affairs; Modern Languages; and Public Policy.
 We offer ten Bachelor’s of Science degrees, six master’s degrees, and six doctoral degrees taught by more than 200 full-time faculty and scholars.

 Distinguished by their ability to navigate both technical and non-technical realms, graduates of the college are uniquely prepared for professional, global leadership in the age of technology.
 They enter careers in government, business, public policy, international affairs, law, technology, and new media.